LopoDistrict/Couteau/README.md

 Couteau is a Hybrid worldlist/dictionnary generator that used different level of generation to adapt to password security.
 It also use, some leak + dehashed password  from secure database to guarantee the sucess of the attack

-# functioning
+# functionning
-At the begin you need to precise some attributes: 1- Words commonly used by the target
+At the begin you need to precise some attributes:  1.
+Words commonly used by the target
-                                                  2 - Depth => Depth levels are from 1 to 5
-                                                  to higher is th depth the stronger will be the list and couteau will try to find more about everything you indicates
+                                                   1. Depth => Depth levels are from 1 to 5 to higher is th depth the stronger will be the list and couteau will try to find more about everything you indicates
-                                                  3 - Birth day
+                                                   1. Birth day
-                                                  4 - file rendered extension
+                                                   1. file rendered extension
-                                                  5 - Limit (Doesnt work properly)
+                                                   1. Limit (Doesnt work properly)
-                                                  6- filename
+                                                   1. filename
-                                                  7 - directory
+                                                   1. directory
 ```

 COMMANDS / ARGS                                     DESCRIPTION: